Culture / Book Club

 Release date: 14 February, 2026

-Oh we've been waiting for this one.
-Emerald Fennell is taking on Brontë’s stormiest masterpiece, with Margot Robbie and Jacob Elordi cast as Catherine and Heathcliff.
-Produced by Robbie's company LuckyChap, the film promises a modern, sensorial take on the doomed lovers who haunt the Yorkshire moors – just listen to Charli XCX's original score for proof.
-If Fennell’s track record (Saltburn, Promising Young Woman, the list goes on) means anything, this will be lush, provocative, and rich in symbolism.
+Emerald Fennell's take Brontë’s stormiest masterpiece, with Margot Robbie and Jacob Elordi cast as Catherine and Heathcliff, has been arguably one of the most talked-about films of the year.
+Produced by Robbie's company LuckyChap, the film is a modern, sensorial take on the doomed lovers who haunt the Yorkshire moors – just listen to Charli XCX's original score for proof.

 3. Sense & Sensibility by Jane Austen